How to Set Up a POS System: A Step by Step Guide to Getting Point of Sale Software Up and Running

 As a retailer, your point of sale (POS) system is arguably the most important tool that you have.
 Your POS system makes ringing up sales possible, allowing you to complete the checkout process with ease.

 In many cases, your POS software also serves as the retail management platform on which to run your entire business.
-This means the right solution doesn’t just ring up sales; it tracks your inventory, generates valuable retail analytics, and helps you take care of your customers.
+This means the right solution doesn’t just ring up sales; it tracks your inventory, generates valuable retail analytics and helps you take care of your customers.

 To that end, it’s incredibly important to not only find the right POS solution, you also need to set it up for success.

-• Find the right retail solution provider
+- Find the right retail solution provider

-• Determine the store setup you’d like to have
+- Determine the store setup you’d like to have

-• Decide who will set up your POS
+- Decide who will set up your POS

-• How to set up a POS system: the steps involved in the process
+- How to set up a POS system: the steps involved in the process

 Before anything else, find the right retail solution provider

-Consider this as “step zero” of the point of sale setup process.
-Before getting into the specific steps or technical details, see to it that you have a solid POS/retail management system picked out.
 Do your research and weigh your options to make sure that the solution is a good fit for your business.
-The right retail software and hardware will make the setup process much easier.
+Choosing the right retail software and hardware for you will make the setup process much easier.

 Determine the store set up you’d like to have